This-is-Ola/Sales-Analysis-/README.md

 This project explores key sales performance insights using the AdventureWorks dataset.
 It demonstrates SQL skills in real business scenarios and showcases Business Intelligence analysis to support data-driven decision-making.

 # Insights Covered
-- Top 5 sales reps by revenue yearly
+- Top 5 sales reps by revenue monthly in 2013
 --Total Sales by region and year
 --Compare revenue per product category
 --Monthly revenue trend